Education — The Foundation of NTI

 Sunrise, ExpoEd and Poster sessions award CERPs.
 One CERP equals 60 minutes of continuing education.

-Track your evaluation of every NTI/API, Sunrise, ExpoEd, Poster sessions you attend on the session evaluation worksheets at the back of the NTI schedule booklet provided on-site to each participant.
-Follow the online prompts to enter your session and program evaluations and print your CNE certificate.
+Track your evaluation of every NTI/API, Sunrise, ExpoEd and Poster session you attend.
+Follow the online prompts on NTI Network to enter your session and program evaluations and print your CNE certificate.

 Copies of CNE/CERP/Pharma Certificates issued are maintained at AACN in a secure, password-protected file for a six-year period.
 AACN reserves the right to perform random audits of participant’s CNE/CERP/Pharma Certificates to confirm NTI registration and validity of the certificate.